GMDU/zoglin/README.md

 Include takes a single argument as a string, which is a path to the target file, relative to the including file.
+This path supports globbing, but the order of the included files is not guaranteed, so only use this if the files are order-insensitive

 For example, if there was a file defining a module:
 ```